Many novels fail because their protagonist lacks agency.

 At the core of a great protagonist is a need to solve the novel’s problem that sometimes has little to do with actually solving the problem.
 Resolving that issue is just a means to achieve what the protagonist really wants (or really needs).
 Identify which need is driving the protagonist to act in the novel, and make sure that’s behind their motives.

 Just like Daniel’s interest in proving his theories correct drove him to figure out how the stargate worked, in the end, we see that it wasn’t about that at all.
 It was about knowing the truth.
 When offered an opportunity to go home or stay with the “ancient Egyptians” and the culture he’d studied, he chose to stay.
 (Yes, he also fell in love, but he could have easily brought her home with him).
 It was his need to understand that drove him.
-At his core, Daniel's agency came from his need to know the true about the pyramids and this ancient culture.
+At his core, Daniel's agency came from his need to know the truth about the pyramids and this ancient culture.

 (Here’s more on Three Questions to Get to the Heart of Your Story)